paulbradshaw/MED7373-Data-Journalism/mapping/flourishpoints.md

 Here you will need to specify which columns contain latitude, and then latitude.

-It will still be set to columns E and F, but you will need to see which columns have lat and long in your new data.
-In the case of the crime data, it's probably **B** for latitude, and **A** for longitude.
+It will still be set to columns AG and AF, but you will need to see which columns have lat and long in your new data.
+In the case of the crime data, it's probably **F** for latitude, and **E** for longitude.

 Scroll down further to see other settings for the map:

 * *Marker* can be used if you have a column with image URLs (the image needs to be the right size) or emojis or Font Awesome icon names - these will then be used instead of the default marker.
 * In *Name* you can specify a column with the name of the place.
-In the crime data, this could be column **C**.
 * In *Description* you can specify a column with a description of the place or event.
 * *Photo* can be used if you have a column with image URLs (the image needs to be the right size) that you want to appear in popups
 * *Link* can be used if you have a column with URLs for links that you may want to use in popups